 Still photography and videography are two powerful visual mediums.
-The university’s brand imagery is engaging, emotional, colorful, and provides a vision of who we are and what we do at UNC Greensboro.
+The University’s brand imagery is engaging, emotional, colorful, and provides a vision of who we are and what we do at UNC Greensboro.

-The university’s brand still photography will require an engaging subject whose personality, story, actions, and drive are captured in high-key lighting, with a white or bright background, a full range of framing, vertical and horizontal.
+The University’s brand still photography requires an engaging subject whose personality, story, actions, and drive are captured in high-key lighting, with a white or bright background, a full range of framing, vertical and horizontal.
 Our brand photography is defined as an image that does not portray the whole picture, yet the viewer understands what is being communicated and the action occurring or the composition.
 This is central to the ideas embedded in “Find your way here” – implying the concepts of discovery, of placing oneself in a story, of exploring to see more of UNCG.
 Implementing this style of brand still photography will connect the University’s units visually and further raise awareness of the institution as a whole.
 Consistency amplifies our impact.
 We want people to see a style that is distinctive, so they notice UNCG more and more.

 Not all photography is brand photography.
-For example, we want to use best practice documentary photography to see the smiling faces of the honorees at awards ceremonies, students painting the ‘rawk’, cheering at a basketball game, in magazine and web photojournalism or for social media applications.
+For example, we want to use best practice documentary photography to see the smiling faces of the honorees at awards ceremonies, students painting the ‘rawk’, cheering at a basketball game, in magazine and web photojournalism, or for social media applications.
 Where possible in these situations, use a high-key, emotional, and colorful approach that enables us to carry the brand to everyday occurrences on campus while also preserving documentary style photography.
 When possible, consider getting closer to your subjects, using unique angles, and being playful with your imagery.
 Don’t be afraid to have some personality and have some fun.

 Brand videography requires bright visuals with engaging action, of both the camera and the subject.
 Brand videography will be used to communicate individual stories aligned with the brand platform and positioning statement.
 Branded opening and closing slides for videography are available for unit use.